mohitkesarwani/creditcardsUI/README.md

 `http://localhost:3000` (or whatever `PORT` is set to).
 The Vite dev server is configured to proxy `/api` requests to this backend, so start the API first then run `npm run dev` to see card data loaded from MongoDB on page load.

+You can override the backend URL by setting `VITE_API_BASE_URL` in your `.env` file.
+This value is used both for the dev proxy and in API calls.
+If omitted, `http://localhost:3000` is used by default.